People never used to see Greyhounds as pets. They were more of a commodity, used either as a hunting dog or a racer.

 Greyhounds are also great nesters.
 They love to dig up their bed and make a big pile of bedding.

 This is why we always have layers on Yogi's beds.
 He has his basic bed with a duvet on top and a couple of blankets so he can pile things up as he likes.

 Some pet Greyhounds love to play and others not so much.

 Radley had Harvey, his pink rabbit.
 He loved to play with him, sleep with him and carry him around.

 He cost £1 from a local charity shop and he's still in one piece.
 In fact I still have him sitting on top of the wardrobe in my room.

 Radley also had several quite expensive dog toys which he wrecked in no time.

-Yogi has never been one for toys.
-He has a lovely squeaky frog his friend Pippa gave him and a rope ball from his mate Alfie.
+Yogi was never really one for toys.
+He had a lovely squeaky frog his friend Pippa gave him and a rope ball from his mate Alfie.

-He will occasionally throw then in the air and jump on them, but they're soon forgotten.
+He would occasionally throw them in the air and jump on them, but they were soon forgotten.

-One thing that does keep him busy for ages is his Kong.
-Especially when it's got some dried meat wedged in it.
+One thing that did keep him busy for ages was his Kong.
+Especially when it had some dried meat wedged in it.